descardi-b/the-weather-app/README.md

 in this challenge, i was tasked with: <br />

-🍓 pulling and displaying weather data from the open weather map api <br />
+🍓 calling, pulling, and displaying weather data from the open weather map api <br />
 🍓 dynamically creating a five-day weather forecast tab <br />
 🍓 creating a method to save and get previously searched cities from local storage <br />